aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 5. Upstream the custom resources where the zip files are used.
 Since all of these zip files are used in custom resources, another way to remove them from `aws-cdk-lib` is to remove the custom resources themselves.
-We will create Uluru resources that are available in the CloudFormation public registry under the namespace `AWS::CDK`.
+We will create AWS resources that are available in the CloudFormation public registry under the namespace `AWS::CDK`.
 In addition to reducing the size of the package, this solution also has another benefit of addressing pain points with CDK publishing custom resources into customer accounts.
 The lambda-layer